 • Asphalt shingle, tile, and metal roofs

 Not all Coastal homes need a stilt base – as long as they are located far enough inland as in this magnificent two-story, 5,653-square-foot home with contemporary Southern Colonial touches.
-The gorgeous home features five bedrooms, five baths, two half-baths, stacked porches with ceiling fans, and accessed through large French doors.
+The gorgeous home features five bedrooms, five baths, two half-baths, stacked porches with ceiling fans, and is accessed through large French doors.
 There’s an elevator, swimming pool, a home office, library, and in-law suite (Plan #175-1243).

 While inland Coastal homes are not usually built on a pier foundation, beach or seaside homes more often than not feature a main living area that is raised one level.
 These homes are all about taking in the beautiful surroundings – the ocean views, warm breezes, plants, and nature in general.